Common deviations related to data-handling, etc. in investigator-initiated trials

 Audit trail and metadata review

-An audit trail is essential to ensuring that changes in data are traceable, as otherwise the data integrity is not preserved.
-To be compliant with GCP, the audit trail must show the initial value and every subsequent changes (value – old and new) of what (field, data ’identifier’), made by who (user name, role, organisation), when (date/time stamp) and why (when relevant, e.g. in the case of changed values).
+Audit trail is one type of metadata.
+An audit trail is essential to ensuring that changes in data are traceable as otherwise the data integrity is not preserved.
+To be compliant with GCP, the audit trail must show the initial value and every subsequent changes (value – old and new) of what (field, data ’identifier’), made by whom (user name, role, organisation), when (date/time stamp) and why (when relevant, for example in the case of changed values).

 Audit trails should be robust, and it must not be possible for ‘general’ users to deactivate an electronic audit trail.
 If an audit trail can be deactivated by an admin user, traceability must be provided in, for instance, an event log/audit trail.
 The audit trail must be protected against alterations, deletion and changes of rights.
 The audit trail must be an integral part of the system.